 ALS does not affect a person’s ability to see, smell, taste, hear, or recognize touch.
 Patients usually maintain control of eye muscles and bladder and bowel functions, although in the late stages of the disease most individuals will need help getting to and from the bathroom.

-As many as 20,000-30,000 people in the United States have ALS, and an estimated 5,000 people in the U.S. are diagnosed with the disease each year.
+More than 12,000 people in the U.S. have a definite diagnosis of ALS, for a prevalence of 3.9 cases per 100,000 persons in the U.S. general population, according to a report on data from the National ALS Registry.
 ALS is one of the most common neuromuscular diseases worldwide, and people of all races and ethnic backgrounds are affected.
-ALS most commonly strikes people between 40 and 60 years of age, but younger and older people also can develop the disease.
+ALS is more common among white males, non-Hispanics, and persons aged 60–69 years, but younger and older people also can develop the disease.
 Men are affected more often than women.

 In 90 to 95 percent of all ALS cases, the disease occurs apparently at random with no clearly associated risk factors.
 Individuals with this sporadic form of the disease do not have a family history of ALS, and their family members are not considered to be at increased risk for developing it.